Kelllzzz/README-Generator/README.md

 ## Description
-This Readme generator was designed for generating read me.
+This Readme generator was designed for creating a readme file.
 It functions by generating a read me based on the user's input.

 ## Table of Contents